hotosm/learnosm/CONTRIBUTING.md

 ## Text modifications and translations

+Daniel Joseph has written a [detailed explanation of the translation workflow](https://github.com/AmericanRedCross/Guides/blob/master/TranslationWorkflow_LearnOSM/translatorWorkflow.md) assuming no technical/github know-how.

-To contribute, [fork the LearnOSM repository](https://help.github.com/articles/fork-a-repo), improve content or site, then issue a [pull request](https://help.github.com/articles/using-pull-requests).
+The outline procedure for contributing is: [fork the LearnOSM repository](https://help.github.com/articles/fork-a-repo), improve content or site, then issue a [pull request](https://help.github.com/articles/using-pull-requests).

 Other guides than the beginner guide are managed in Google documents.
 Refer to a listing of these documents [in the wiki](https://github.com/hotosm/learnosm/wiki/_pages).